+You can quickly learn how to take plant cuttings.
 'It is really easy to make a seemingly endless supply of basil plants from just one,' says Lucy Hutchings.

 'Take cuttings of around 6-8 inches long, remove the lower leaves and place in water.
 Within around a week you will see new roots growing from the submerged stem.

 'Once there are a few decent looking roots, pot up your cutting and enjoy your new basil baby,' adds Lucy.